jhwang20/jhwang20.github.io/README.md

 Greetings!
 I am John Hwang.
 I am a student at The University of Texas at Austin pursuing a Bachelor of Business Administration in Finance and a Master of Science in Business Analytics with anticipated graduation in May 2025.

-The following links are some of the projects that I have worked on with fellow teammates!
+The following links are some of the projects that I have worked on during my time as a student at UT Austin!
 <h2>🌱 Relevent Courseworks:</h2>

 - Introduction to Machine Learning